 This reference is in the form: Authors.
 Publication year.
 Article title.
 Journal title abbreviated.
 Volume (Issue): Page numbers.
 DOI.

 Note how these elements correspond to these color-matched elements in the article:

-To render your articles in CSE style, try these two steps:
+To render your articles in CSE style, there are two steps:

 (1) use ZoteroBib to help create the citation

-(2) No such tool is going to be perfect, so next edit ZoteroBib's output by checking the CSE style guide.
+(2) No such tool is going to be perfect, so the second step involves editing ZoteroBib's output by checking the CSE style guide.

 Quick note: ZoteroBib is a much simpler tool than the software Zotero.